is a member of the North

 Perhaps the most disheartening part of the Quest was that I couldn't order a second pint of the same beer no matter

 how great it might be.
-I knew my alcohol consumption limit so having a repeat meant I'd have to forgo one new one
+I knew my alcohol consumption limit so having a repeat beer meant I'd have to forgo a new

-for the day and one less could mean I'd end up with 999.
+one that day.
+One less could mean I'd end up with, gulp, 999.

 Now about the beers.
 After drinking one thousand and sixty beers in the last year I did learn a few things.
 First, it’s